sjsivert/personal-website/articles/2024-11-01-The-shortcommings-of-opinionated-frameworks.md

 Examples of opinionated frameworks include Angular, Django, and Ember, which provide strong conventions and tools that help maintain consistency but limit flexibility in how you can structure applications.

 Opinionated frameworks aren’t all bad.
 In fact, they can be the reliable, albeit slightly bossy, teammate we didn’t know we needed.
 Sure, they have a strict way of doing things, but sometimes that’s exactly what helps keep the codebase from turning into spaghetti.
-Here are some reasons why some developers actually _like_ being told what to do.
+Some reasons why some developers actually _like_ being told what to do:

 - Opinionated Establishing strong patterns makes it easy for everyone on the team to read and write code.
 - Consistent use of patterns simplifies onboarding to new codebases that share the same patterns as developers can quickly understand the structure and flow.
 - The "batteries included" philosophy can be a great advantage.
 With built-in features, you can rely on the framework or language to provide many of the tools you need, reducing the time spent on setup.
 - Getting started is fast, as a well-structured environment allows developers to focus on solving problems rather than configuring the project.
 - Minimal boilerplate code helps keep the codebase clean and efficient, avoiding unnecessary complexity.

+The constraints that opinionated frameworks impose can actually boost productivity.
+Starting from a blank slate can be overwhelming, and a little structure goes a long way.
+When I first started following the [conventional commits convention](https://www.conventionalcommits.org/en/v1.0.0/), writing commit messages suddenly got easier.
+With a set format, I didn’t have to overthink, and I ended up writing longer, more descriptive commits.

 While there are plenty of upsides, that 'reliable, bossy teammate' can sometimes morph into the micromanaging colleague who won’t let you color outside the lines.
 Let’s dig into the drawbacks of these frameworks and why they might not be everyone’s cup of tea.